-It’s one thing to win your civil case, and it is another thing to collect.
+It’s one thing to win your civil case or lawsuit, and it is another thing to collect.
 One of the primary issues that a lawyer will want to discuss with a prospective plaintiff is the defendant’s ability to pay damages should he or she lose.
 A substantial award from an uninsured defendant of modest means may not be worth pursuing in a legal action.
 In purely practical terms, the damages associated with common negligence torts are usually limited to insurance proceeds.
 It is in the plaintiff’s best interests, therefore, to explore liability in terms of the ability of any potentially culpable parties to pay.
 Only when all the facts of the case are discussed can an informed decision be made.

 HINT: A defendant with more than adequate ability to pay damages is said to have “deep pockets.”